-Net additions to property, plant and equipment were \$123.1 million in fiscal 2013 and were funded with a combination of cash on hand and cash generated from operations.
-We expect capital expenditures for fiscal 2014 to be approximately \$150 million, of which about two-thirds relates to ongoing capital spending, and about one-third relates to capital spending for a new building we are constructing on our campus in Ireland.
+Net additions to property, plant and equipment were \$177.9 million in fiscal 2014 and were funded with a combination of cash on hand and cash generated from operations.
+We expect capital expenditures for fiscal 2015 to be in the range of \$150 million to \$165 million, of which approximately \$20 million relates to new facilities and upgrades to existing facilities.
 These capital expenditures will be funded with a combination of cash on hand and cash generated from operations.